Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to file a complaint against a lender

-You can contact Consumer Protection BC at 1-888-564-9963 to discuss your options for filing a complaint.
-They also have a complaint form that you can fill out online.
-The organization will typically conduct an investigation if they believe that a payday loans company has breached BC’s consumer protection laws.
+There are 2 ways to file a complaint with Consumer Protection BC: Call 1-888-564-9963 or fill out an online form.
+The organization will typically conduct an investigation if they believe that a payday loan company has breached BC’s consumer protection laws.

 If you’re not sure you want to take out a high-interest payday loan, you have other options.
 Here are some programs and lenders you might want to check out.